Standard Library Views

 When we have a collection of data, it is often useful to be able to create and work on subsets or derivatives of that data.
 For example, let's imagine we have a large collection of User objects in a std::vector.

-Often, the tasks our program needs to perform will first need to filter or process the collection in some way.
+Often, the tasks our program needs to perform will require filtering or processing the collection in some way.
 For example, we might need to act on:

 • Only the subset of users that are online right now